 Gentle Readers, Is it time for Michael Myers?
 Oh yeah.
 Is it time for Halloween H20?
 Oh Yeah!
-Is it time for you to be thoroughly entertained by (depending on how busy the maternity wards were in ’77) the FIRST MILLENNIAL?
 You bet your ass it is!

 Halloween H20 is a lot of fun and had a deep bench of talent.
 Robert Zappia and Matt Greenberg wrote the film and Veteran Horror Director Steve Miner helmed it.
 Robert Zappia went on to write for Children’s Television and Graphic Novels.
 Matt Greenberg later wrote “Reign of Fire” and “1408” – both films had good moments of suspense.
 I wrote to Robert Zappia and he informed me that the rest stop scene, which I will discuss later was written by Matt Greenberg.
 He and director Steve Miner knew what they were doing to jolt us without any jumpscares.
 The casting was very well done and, it was, in fact a who’s who of soon to be Stars.
 Here we go!!!